 I will obtain the vaccination and will provide proof to the program officials by October 31 of each year in the program.

-I understand that it is my responsibility to also prov vide a copy of the flu vaccine to my Clinical Instructor and keep a Han dbook Copy Student Signature
+I understand that it is my responsibility to also provide a copy of the flu vaccine to my Clinical Instructor and keep a copy for myself.